Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-Thus, in some ways (such as the lack of large carrier waves at low height), the \(\zeta\)-function behaves like a sequence of small systems, not a single large system.
+Thus, in some ways, such as the lack of large carrier waves at low height, the \(\zeta\)-function behaves like a sequence of small systems, not a single large system.
 But actually it is specific properties of the large \(\zeta\)-system which is the underlying reason the carrier waves start out small and are confined to short intervals.
-This is explained in the next section. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 7.6 Spectral rigidity} \typeout{************************************************} \begin{subsectionptx}{Spectral rigidity}{}{Spectral rigidity}{}{}{x:subsection:spectralrigidity} Another way to see that the \(\zeta\)-function cannot be modeled by a small number of large characteristic polynomials involves the analogue of what is called \terminology{spectral rigidity} \hyperlink{x:biblio:berryA}{[{\xreffont 8}]} in physics.
+This is explained in the next section. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 8.6 Spectral rigidity} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Spectral rigidity}{}{Spectral rigidity}{}{}{spectralrigidity} Another way to see that the \(\zeta\)-function cannot be modeled by a small number of large characteristic polynomials involves the analogue of what is called \terminology{spectral rigidity} \hyperlink{berryA}{[{\xreffont 16}]} in physics.
 For the \(\zeta\)-function, that terminology is just another way of saying that \(S(T)\), the error term in the zero counting function \(N(T)\), grows very slowly.
-We examine this in the context of the neighbor spacing between zeros, in particular the normalized \(j\)th nearest neighbor spacing \(\tilde\gamma_{n+j} - \tilde\gamma_n\). \hyperref[x:figure:nn3]{Figure~{\xreffont\ref{x:figure:nn3}}} shows the distribution of the 1st, 3rd, and 10th normalized neighbor spacings for \(10000\) consecutive zeros at height \(10^{12}\).
-Data from \hyperlink{x:biblio:odl12}{[{\xreffont 67}]}, which is the same data used in Berry's original study \hyperlink{x:biblio:berryA}{[{\xreffont 8}]} of spectral rigidity in the context of the \(\zeta\)-function. \begin{figureptx}{The normalized 1st, 3rd, and 10th neighbor spacing for \(\gamma_n\) for \(10^{12} \le n \lt 10^{12} + 10000\), along with the variance of each sample.}{x:figure:nn3}{} \begin{sidebyside}{3}{0.0166666666666667}{0.0166666666666667}{0.0333333333333333} \begin{sbspanel}{0.3}[bottom] \end{sbspanel} \begin{sbspanel}{0.3}[bottom] \end{sbspanel} \begin{sbspanel}{0.3}[bottom] \end{sbspanel} \end{sidebyside} \tcblower \end{figureptx} The histograms in \hyperref[x:figure:nn3]{Figure~{\xreffont\ref{x:figure:nn3}}} are on the same scale, so one can see (even without the calculated variances) that the variance of the \(n\)th neighbor spacing is growing for \(n\le 10\).
-However, it is clear that the variance cannot continue to grow at that rate, because the variance of the neighbor spacing is bounded by a small multiple of the variance \(\langle S(T)^2\rangle = \log\log T\). \hyperref[x:figure:nnvar]{Figure~{\xreffont\ref{x:figure:nnvar}}} shows the variance of the \(j\)th nearest-neighbor spacing for \(1\le j \le 200\) for the same set of zeros.
-Note that the phenomenon illustrated in \hyperref[x:figure:nnvar]{Figure~{\xreffont\ref{x:figure:nnvar}}} is usually expressed in terms of the number variance [\hyperlink{x:biblio:berryA}{{\xreffont 8}}, \hyperlink{x:biblio:berrykeatingA}{{\xreffont 9}}],
+We examine this in the context of the neighbor spacing between zeros, in particular the normalized \(j\)th nearest neighbor spacing \(\tilde\gamma_{n+j} - \tilde\gamma_n\). \hyperref[nn3]{Figure~{\xreffont\ref{nn3}}} shows the distribution of the 1st, 3rd, and 10th normalized neighbor spacings for \(10000\) consecutive zeros at height \(10^{12}\).
+Data taken from \hyperlink{odl12}{[{\xreffont 87}]}, which is the same data used in Berry's original study \hyperlink{berryA}{[{\xreffont 16}]} of spectral rigidity in the context of the \(\zeta\)-function. \begin{figureptx}{Figure}{The normalized 1st, 3rd, and 10th neighbor spacing for \(\gamma_n\) for \(10^{12} \le n \lt 10^{12} + 10000\), along with the variance of each sample.}{nn3}{} \begin{sidebyside}{3}{0}{0}{0.05} \begin{sbspanel}{0.3}[bottom] \end{sbspanel} \begin{sbspanel}{0.3}[bottom] \end{sbspanel} \begin{sbspanel}{0.3}[bottom] \end{sbspanel} \end{sidebyside} \tcblower \end{figureptx} The histograms in \hyperref[nn3]{Figure~{\xreffont\ref{nn3}}} have the same horizontal scales, so one can see (even without the calculated variances) that the variance of the \(n\)th neighbor spacing is growing for \(n\le 10\).
+However, it is clear that the variance cannot continue to grow at that rate, because the variance of the neighbor spacing is bounded by a small multiple of the variance \(\langle S(T)^2\rangle = \log\log T\). \hyperref[nnvar]{Figure~{\xreffont\ref{nnvar}}} shows the variance of the \(j\)th nearest-neighbor spacing for \(1\le j \le 200\) for the same set of zeros.
+Note that the phenomenon illustrated in \hyperref[nnvar]{Figure~{\xreffont\ref{nnvar}}} is usually expressed in terms of the \terminology{number variance} [\hyperlink{berryA}{{\xreffont 16}}, \hyperlink{berrykeatingA}{{\xreffont 17}}],